 - This can lead to the formation of a heel stress fracture( AKA calcaneus stress fracture.

 Please click on the gallery for a guided tour through heel pain conditions!

-What Is A Plantar Fibroma:
+What Is Plantar Fascial Fibromatosis:

 - It could even feel like a much larger thickening of the cords at the bottom of your foot.

-These nodules are extremely slow growing.
-It could take months to years before they even begin to irritate you.
-They eventually lead to more and more irritation.
-Eventually causing your toes to bend and stiffen because you adapt your biomechanics and walk improperly.
+- These nodules are extremely slow growing fibroblasts & myofibroblasts.
+It could take months to years before they even begin to irritate you and eventual do develop disorganized collagen.

 Plantar Fibroma Symptoms: